vjcitn/BiocBBS/README.md

 sketch of build system shortcuts
 ..

-Major issue to make this work: pkgbuild had to be modified to avoid querying user on actions taken on inst/doc contents when present the fork with a special version number is at github.com/vjcitn
+Major issue to make this work: [pkgbuild](https://github.com/r-lib/pkgbuild) had to be modified to avoid querying user on actions taken on inst/doc contents when present the fork with a special version number is at [github.com/vjcitn](https://github.com/vjcitn/pkgbuild).

 basic ideas: